MIT-LCP/physionet-build/FILE-STORAGE.md

 eg. See `def profile_photo`.

-With S3 uploads, it is possible to link directly to the S3 location in the template with: `<a src="{{ <model>.<fieldname>.url}}">`.
-Django automatically generates a signed URL for the S3 location.
-Only do this if the media asset should be publically accessible.
+With GCS uploads, it is possible to link directly to the GCS location in the template with: `<a src="{{ <model>.<fieldname>.url}}">`.
+Django automatically generates a signed URL for the GCS location.
+Only do this if the media asset should be publicly accessible.

 Ref: https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/